paulreyesdigital/paulreyesdigital/readme.md

 # **Hello, My name is Paul  🙋‍♂️ <br>**

-I'm an 20-year-old Full-Stack Web Developer based in the Philippines.
+I'm a 20-year-old Full-Stack Web Developer based in the Philippines.
 Due to the pandemic I have temporarily postponed my Computer Engineering Degree, and pursue a full time job as a Web Applications Developer and SEO Specialist.

 - 🤝I'm open to collaborate on Full Stack Web Development